willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 -   **Way-finding signs** guiding people along the route and letting them know what is nearby, for example parks, schools, and local businesses.

-##Strategy

-Our strategy for building the Neighborhood Greenways is to start with the simplest infrastructure that achieves our design goals (known in the tech world as a "minimal viable product").
-We will then monitor the success of the Neighborhood Greenways and evolve and improve the design as needed.

-In our case, the minimal viable product is a network of neighborhood roads that feel safe for all ages and abilities.
-This boils down to the following:

-- Traffic speed under 25mph
-- Traffic volume less than 1000 cars/day
-- People feel relaxed and safe biking and walking

-All these metrics can be measured, recorded, and tracked over time.
-If we meet our goals, no additional treatments are needed.
-If we don't meet our goals then additional treatments such as speed bumps, traffic circles, traffic diverters, etc can be considered.

 # Route and design recommendations

 The Phase 1 route was chosen to connect to all parts of Clintonville while remaining easy to